benab04/astro3d-core/README.md

-# 🌍 astro3d
+# 🌍 astro3d-core

-**Create realistic 3D spheres of planets, moons, and satellites — without reinventing the rocket.**
+**Create realistic 3D spheres of celestial bodies — the minimalist way.**

-This package lets you easily generate customizable 3D mesh spheres with high-quality textures for use in any `three.js` scene.
-Whether you're building an educational planetarium, simulating satellite orbits, or just want a cool spinning moon on your homepage — you don't need to write boilerplate material and texture code.
-Just plug it in and let it orbit.
+This lightweight package lets you easily generate customizable 3D mesh spheres with high-quality textures for use in any `three.js` scene.
+Whether you're building a planetarium, educational visualization, or just want a cool spinning planet on your homepage — astro3d-core provides the essential building blocks without unnecessary complexity.

 ---

 ## 🚀 Features

-- One-liner setup for textured 3D planetary bodies and satellites
+- Minimalist API for textured 3D celestial bodies
 - Fully customizable geometry and material parameters
-- High-quality default **color** and **normal maps**, with options to customize
+- Support for overlay layers (clouds, atmospheres, etc.)
-- Orbital simulation capabilities
+- Multiple overlay support with customizable opacity and scale
 - Designed for use with **Three.js**

 ---